coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 construct differs from the latter in that

-+ The pattern can be nested (deep pattern matching), in particular, this allows expression of the form:
++ The pattern can be nested (deep pattern matching); in particular, this allows expression of the form:

 .. coqdoc::